MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-use-service-declaration.md

 9. To group entries based on columns, on the **Field Grouping** FastTab, choose the fields you want to use for grouping.

 > [!NOTE]
-> [!INCLUDE[prod_long](includes/prod_long.md)] comes with a preconfigured data exchange definition for **Service Declaration** for all localized countries.
+> [!INCLUDE[prod_long](includes/prod_long.md)] comes with a preconfigured data exchange definition for **Service Declaration** for all localized countries/regioins.
 Learn more about creating a new data exchange definition at [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

 ## Other related configurations